 Consider capsule-ing from what you already own or if you’re starting fresh, I’ve got some tips for you.

 Pretend you’re a clothing designer for a day

 Pretend you’re a designer for a day and you’ve got a capsule collection walking down the runway.

 As has been noted, since capsule collections mix and match easily, they should have a similar or theme that can mix and match easily.

 Of course, I’d be remiss if I didn’t share my love of vests with you.
 They are SUCH a great addition to any capsule clothing collection because they truly add depth and interest to any outfit!

 When you have a capsule collection, you’ll become increasingly more creative.
 This is another benefit of capsule collections.
 As a result of having a capsule collections, you’ll become creative and wear your pieces differently.

 In the same way with the shirt dress, you can layer easily with a little black dress.
-I do suggest a black dress in your capsule.
+While black may not be your color, I do suggest a similar versatile piece in your closet (it’s just discovering what it is that is “your” piece).
 It’s easy and if you want extra versatility, choose a sleeveless option so you can layer under and over it!